If you were to think of what is the best way to travel around Bangkok your first thought probably wouldn’t be ‘canals’ but I suggest you think again…

 Some of you may be thinking you had no idea of how beautiful my hair looks in the breeze and I thank you for that, but some of you may be thinking, “I had no idea that Bangkok actually had canals”, and I’ll admit I was completely unaware of them until I actually came here.
-So, with me being such a sponge for knowledge (aswell as sweat) I did a bit of research and there now follows some actual information that I have painstakingly gleaned from Google…For those of you that just want to look at pretty photos don’t worry, they’ll be more soon.
+So, with me being such a sponge for knowledge (as well as sweat) I did a bit of research and there now follows some actual information that I have painstakingly gleaned from Google…For those of you that just want to look at pretty photos don’t worry, there will be more soon.

-It remained this way until the early 20th Century when thanks to a shift to a more European road-based system, most of the canals were filled in which, with the rising water levels and pollution in Bangkok beoming more of a problem it’s a great shame.
+It remained this way until the early 20th Century when thanks to a shift to a more European road-based system, most of the canals were filled in which, with the rising water levels and pollution in Bangkok becoming more of a problem it’s a great shame.

 As I made my way further along the canal I became aware of a real vibe of people still using the canals and I wanted to feel this more often – you don’t really notice how loud roads are until you can’t hear them!

 We passed homes, businesses, temples and markets, just like the Thai of one hundred years ago would have done.
-As I passed every house I wondered how much they cost and what would be the drawbacks of living a life along a Bangkok canal.
-During this trip I couldn’t think of any drawback that would stop me from buying somewhere!
+As I passed every house I wondered how much they cost and what would be the drawbacks of living life along a Bangkok canal.
+During this trip, I couldn’t think of any drawback that would stop me from buying somewhere!

 Imagine nipping out to the shop for some milk and passing places like this every time…